-6.3 The Gateway Academy would typically apply for an Education, Health and Care Plan (EHCP) for students who, despite significant and appropriate interventions and provision, are not making expected progress.
-It is applied for in response to thorough assessments of a student's needs, skills and progress, working in partnership with parents and other agencies to determine whether an EHCP is required.
-Please see the GLC SEND Information Report for further details on the Gateway Academy's provisions to meet special educational needs.
+6.3 The GLC would typically apply for an Education, Health and Care Plan (EHCP) for pupils who, despite significant and appropriate interventions and provision, are not making expected progress.
+It is applied for in response to thorough assessments of a pupil's needs, skills and progress, working in partnership with parents and other agencies to determine whether an EHCP is required1.
+Please see the GLC SEND Information Report for further details on The GLC's provisions to meet special educational needs.

 6.4 The EHCP both specifies and quantifies what support is required to meet a child's special educational needs; this does not necessarily mean that this support will be delivered 1:1 by an additional adult.
-They also determine which services the Clinical Commissioning Group (CCG) will commission to meet the health needs.
+EHCPs also determine which services the Clinical Commissioning Group (CCG) will commission to meet the health needs.
 The ultimate responsibility for ensuring provision is made rests with the LA.
-As a general guide, only young people in the highest 2% of complex needs will receive an EHCP.
+As a general guide, only young people in the highest 2.5% of complex needs will receive an EHCP.
 For further advice, please refer to the Thurrock website: